 And so, the valley became a living hell.
 A number of men have been impaled upon long pikes with many metal bits jabbed into them.
 As if that was tortuous enough, these corpses have been set aflame to light various areas of the valley in lieu of torches, especially in the area directly leading up to Astraea’s temple.
 Moreover, several of the twisted residents we face use long firelit pikes, leaving no doubt to who caused this.
 If there were any men who didn’t convert to the worship of the maiden, they met a tortuous end soon enough — and not just them.
 More than just have her child snatched away as the localization iterates, the filthy woman states that both she and her son will be attacked if they are spotted by Astraea’s followers.
 The two of them weren’t alone either, as none of the other locals still alive are women and children, only the male zealots and the dark spirit of a cannibal in the swamp.
 The Nexus Archstone text further reveals that anyone who happens to wander into the valley will also be attacked.
 The land has been taken over by a mob of “depraved” fanatics killing anyone including each other, leaving ominous implications for the rotten flesh fueling their campfires.

-Anything and everything’s the worst since that demon woman came, it is.
-The men look stupefied, incoherently mutter, and revere and support that woman; what’s more, if their eyes meet mine or anything, we’ll come under attack.
+Anything and everything’s been the worst since that demon woman came, it has.
+The men look stupefied, incoherently mutter, and revere and support that woman; what’s more, if their eyes so much as meet mine, we’ll come under attack.

 And why?
 For their souls, of course.
 If we don’t buy any of her wares, the filthy woman doesn’t ask if “that witch” sent us to harass her but demands we go and become “that woman’s offering.”
 The Nexus Archstone texts reaffirm that the attackers are offering souls to Astraea.
 As a demon, she is an intermediary of the Old One and so must collect souls on its behalf.
 But rather than rely on just the aid of demons or the soul-starved, the maiden employs her sane followers to gather them as offerings to their goddess.
 As to why these depraved ones are willing to go so far for Astraea?
 It goes beyond just her beauty, purity, and kindness.
 As the original text for her Archstone states, she became a demon not just to ease their pain but to take it away.
 She considers God cruel for allowing them to experience pain, so the solution is to eliminate that feeling.
 This is reinforced by the original name for Relief being kusai, (救済) which refers specifically to salvation from suffering in Buddhism.
 Therefore, the men of the valley worship the maiden and offer her souls on the promise that she will free them from their suffering.